-Social interactions like Facebook comments, +1s on GooglePlus, etc. are called social signals.
+Social recommendations like Twitter mentions and retweets, Facebook shares, likes, and comments, etc. are called social signals.

-With the increase in importance of social media sites like Facebook and Twitter, search engines have started taking into account social signals when determining website ranking.
+With the growth of social media sites like Facebook and Twitter, search engines like Bing and Google are now taking into account various social signals when determining website ranking.

-Note: Google encourages businesses to build their brand on social media as a long-term investment to drive qualified traffic, instead of aiming for short-term benefits like search ranking placement.
-Google’s own head of the web spam team Matt Cutts has stated that Google takes a cautious approach when it comes to social signals, as so many things change quickly on social media.
-Without a full ‘map,’ Google is understandably reticent to assign more importance to social signals over other aspects of their search algorithm.
-In summary, Google’s strategy is a sensible one - “wait and see” how things develop over time, as sites that provide true value tend to develop longevity, trust and authority, and these are the websites that Google naturally wants to display higher in its search results.
+Note: Google encourages website owners to build their brand on social media as a long-term investment to drive qualified traffic, instead of aiming for short-term benefits like search ranking placement.
+Google’s own head of its web spam team Matt Cutts has stated that Google takes a cautious approach when it comes to assessing social media signals, as so many things change quickly on social media.
+Without a reliable ‘map,’ Google is understandably reticent to assign too much importance to the social sphere over other aspects of their search algorithm.
+In summary, Google’s strategy is to “wait and see” how things develop over time, as sites that provide value develop longevity, trust and authority, and these are the websites that Google naturally wants to rank higher in its search results.

 Social Signal Sources